vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 That was the place, or so it seems. <br>
 "Look there, you shall find the last cause. <br>
 There you shall read what is, what was, <br>
 what will be.
-You shall see their dreams."
+You shall see Their dreams."

 I sat, eyes closed, my breath took me, <br>
 and my face went in to the light, <br>